 Janet Trafton Mills was sworn in as the 75th Governor of Maine on Wednesday, January 2, 2019.

 Janet was born and raised in Farmington, Maine, where she still proudly lives today.
+The granddaughter of Aroostook County potato farmers and the daughter of a long-time high school English teacher and the U.S. Attorney for Maine, Janet learned the value of hard-work at an early age, venturing out early every morning to deliver newspapers along her route and serving meals in the evening at the local diner.
 She graduated from Mt.
 Blue High School in Farmington, the University of Massachusetts at Boston, and the University of Maine School of Law.

 In 1985, she met and married the love of her life, her husband, Stan Kuklinski, a widower with five young daughters ages four to sixteen.
 Janet and Stan moved back to Farmington, and she became a full-time mom to five daughters who she helped raise while working full-time herself.
 She is now the proud grandmother to three grandsons and two granddaughters.

 After a devastating stroke, Stan passed away in 2014.
 In the last year of his life, Janet learned firsthand what thousands of Maine families go through every year—a complex and confusing health care system, rejection letters from insurance companies, and unaffordable prescription drugs even for those lucky enough to have coverage.
 This is one of the reasons why Janet is so determined to ensure that every Maine person and every Maine family has access to affordable, high-quality health care.